Interdependence: The Biological Imperative of Society

 ·

-The general answer may be that complexity, in the right conditions and with the right constraints, affords more advanced viable solutions for continued existence.
-It’s obvious that a long, resource intensive developmental arc interdependent with sociality is a luxury, not for all species.
-The more viable solutions it provides come in the form of cognition.
+As expensive as this process is, in the right conditions and with the right constraints, it affords more advanced capacities for existence.
+It’s obvious that a long, resource intensive developmental arc interdependent with sociality is a luxury that’s not for all species.
+Chief among those capacities is cognition.
 In the case of humans, the interdependence with society means that higher-levels of cognition provide, facilitate, and depend on societies of more nuanced complexity, creating an iterative, mutually developmental ecosystem.
 While humans are not alone in having a long road to adulthood facilitated by a society, they are unusual in the complexity of that development, its corresponding society, and the potential afforded by both.

-The costly strategy of a long childhood requiring protection, instruction, and shared knowledge, becomes an advantage when a community turns danger into knowledge.
+The long childhood requiring protection, instruction, and shared knowledge, becomes an advantage when a community turns danger into knowledge.
 In a world of predators, the real power is learning together.

-The second part of the answer is proposed by theories that describe how complexity, while a luxury and “fragile,” is often a byproduct of existence.
+While a luxury and potentially fragile, complexity is often a byproduct of existence.
 Stephen Jay Gould proposed a “Left Wall” that represents the minimum level of complexity for life to exist at all.
 Most life tends to stay near this wall.
 Since life involves growth and mutation some organisms have followed a random “walk” away from it into a “right” tail of higher complexity.
 The same general arc has been observed in other spheres.
 The “Mineral Evolution” theory proposed by Robert Hazen argues that the Earth began with only about 12 species of minerals.
 Today there are over 5,000.
 A large portion of this “geological complexity” was actually triggered by the rise of life (the Great Oxidation Event – to which we were all apparently invited), showing that these realms are deeply interconnected.
 It is important to not take this effect too far.
 If complexity were a “law of nature for all species, we would be having deeper, two way conversations with our pets, and bacteria wouldn’t be the most prolific organism on the planet.

 The Law of Increasing Functional Information seems to sum up this process well without imposing a deterministic plan, a teleological direction, or forgetting that complexity is still a “luxury” (not for every species).
 Essentially, this theory suggests that complexity isn’t “destined,” but is common in any system where different configurations are tested and the ones that “work” (for stability or reproduction) are kept.
 It’s a helpful refinement of the thought of complexity because it doesn’t define complexity as complexity for its own sake; existence is not a hoarder.
 But that complexity develops when it works, providing stability and being replicable.
 This is relevant to humans as it supports the point made in part 1: we evolved as a unified whole, a layered self-contained ecosystem with biological infrastructures that enable fast, impulse systems and higher-level cognition.
 The system is elegant and time tested, while still in long-term development.
 Our layered internal ecosystem is not a machine but a complex interdependent set of dynamic elements and states that require respectful stewardship to function well.
 In turn this internal ecosystem is interdependent with a social ecosystem requiring the same attention, care for sustainability as well as development into its full potential.